GrzesiekKRK/Market/README.md

         Allows customers to reorder past purchases with a single click (e.g. “Renew Order” button).
         Can be extended to support order status tracking (e.g. pending, shipped, delivered).

   * Payments - Stripe
       Stripe Checkout is a pre-built, hosted payment page provided by Stripe that makes it easy to accept payments online.
 It securely handles customer payment details, reducing the complexity of dealing with sensitive information directly.
       Key Features:
           Simple Integration: Stripe Checkout is designed to be easy to integrate with minimal code, using Stripe's pre-built UI for the payment page.
           Secure Payments: Payments are processed using Stripe's secure infrastructure, ensuring PCI-DSS compliance.
           Supports Multiple Payment Methods: Credit cards, debit cards, Apple Pay, Google Pay, and other local payment methods depending on your region.
           Redirect After Payment: After the payment is completed, users are redirected back to your site (e.g., an order confirmation page).

-  * Deliveries -
-    Model manages shipping methods and logistics for an e-commerce platform.
-It handles delivery options, pricing, dimensional constraints, and vendor-specific shipping calculations
+    * Deliveries -The delivery system manages shipping methods and logistics for the multi-vendor marketplace.
+It handles delivery options, pricing calculations, and automatically filters available shipping methods based on product dimensions and vendor requirements.

+    Key Features:
+        Smart Delivery Filtering: Automatically determines which delivery methods are available based on product dimensions (length, width, height, weight).
+        Multi-Vendor Support: Groups products by vendor and calculates separate delivery costs for each vendor's items.
+        Dimensional Constraints: Each delivery method has specific size and weight limits (e.g., parcel lockers have stricter limits than standard delivery).
+        Flexible Pricing: Each delivery method has its own pricing structure and estimated delivery time.
+        Parcel Locker Integration: Special handling for parcel locker deliveries with size restrictions (max 90×40×20 cm, 25kg).
+        The system automatically excludes incompatible delivery methods (like parcel lockers for oversized items) and provides fallback options to ensure customers always have available shipping choices.

 </details>